loveencounterflow/interlex/README.md

 ## Token Matchers

-Token matchers should preferrably constructed using the InterLex `rx''` regex tag function, but one can also use plain JS RegEx literals.
-All regular expressions will be silently 'upgraded' by [removing illegal and adding necessary flags](#producing-a-regex-tag-function-with-new_regex_tag), so for example declaring `{
-fit: /A[a-z]+/, }` will actually result in the regular expression `/A[a-z]+/dvy` to be used.
+Token matchers—defined using the `fit` key in token declarations—should preferrably constructed using the InterLex `rx''` regex tag function, but one can also use plain JS RegEx literals.
+All regular expressions will be silently 'upgraded' by [removing illegal and adding necessary flags](#producing-a-regex-tag-function-with-new_regex_tag), so for example declaring `{ fit: /A[a-z]+/, }` will actually result in the regular expression `/A[a-z]+/dvy` to be used.

 Note that in order to use some features of 3rd gen Unicode support afforded by the `v` flag one will need to explicitly set that flag on regex literals to make the JS parser accept the JS source file, but for many use